maarten-pennings/Lego-Mindstorms/nxt/legoclub/elevator/readme.md

 offset (-12), negative because the `target-floor` is 1 based instead of 0 based.

 The third input `cage-float` is an floating point value from including 0 to excluding 4.
-Note the inconsistency: `target-floor` is 1 based and integer, whereas `cage-float` is 0-based, and float.
-This happens to best fit the application.
+Note the inconsistency: `target-floor` is integer and 1-based (since buttons and floors are numbered 1,2,3,4), whereas `cage-float` is float and 0-based (since the cage is degrees with floor 1 being at degrees 0).

 The cage horizontal position is fixed: x-coordinates 4 and 15.
 But the y-coordinates are computed from `cage-float`.
 First is the multiplication with the floor height (15),